 Article XI-A of the Pennsylvania Election Code, 25 P.S. §§ 3031.1 et seq., authorizes the use of electronic voting systems.
-Section 1105-A of the Pennsylvania Election Code, 25 P.S. § 3031.5, requires that the Secretary of the Commonwealth (Secretary) examine all electronic voting systems used in any election in Pennsylvania and that the Secretary make and file a report stating whether, in his opinion, the electronic voting system can be safely used by voters and meets all applicable requirements of the Election Code.
+Section 1105-A of the Pennsylvania Election Code, 25 P.S. § 3031.5, requires that the Secretary of the Commonwealth (Secretary) examine all electronic voting systems used in any election in Pennsylvania and that the Secretary make and file a report stating whether, in her opinion, the electronic voting system can be safely used by voters and meets all applicable requirements of the Election Code.

-Upon the request of Election Systems and Software (ES&S), the Department of State's Bureau of Commissions, Elections and Legislation (Department) scheduled an examination for June 25, 2018 of EVS 6.0.0.0 (EVS 6000).
-The system presented for certification in Pennsylvania included the following components - Electionware® (Electionware) election management software used in conjunction with the following components: 1) the ExpressVote XLTM (ExpressVote XL) hybrid paper-based polling place voting device; 2) the ExpressVote® Hardware 2.1 (ExpressVote 2.1) a hybrid paper-based polling place voting device that provides touch screen vote capture that can be configured as a ballot marking device (BMD) or a BMD and tabulation unit; 3) DS200® (DS200) precinct scanner; 4) DS450®(DS450) central scanner; and 5) DS850® high speed central scanner.
+Upon the request of Election Systems and Software (ES&S), the Department of State's Bureau of Election Security and Technology (Department) scheduled an examination of EVS 6.0.3.0 (EVS 6030).
+The system presented for certification in Pennsylvania included the following components - Electionware® (Electionware) election management software used in conjunction with the following components: 1) the ExpressVote XLTM (ExpressVote XL) hybrid paper-based polling place voting device; 2) the ExpressVote® Hardware 2.1 (ExpressVote 2.1), a hybrid paper-based polling place voting device that provides touch screen vote capture that can be configured as a ballot marking device (BMD) or a BMD and tabulation unit; 3) the DS200® (DS200) precinct scanner; 4) the DS450®(DS450) central scanner; and 5) the DS850® high speed central scanner.
+EVS 6030 is an upgraded version of EVS 6021 certified by the Secretary in November 2018.
+The EVS 6030 release does not include any firmware changes from EVS 6021.
+The only change between EVS 6030 and EVS 6021 is in the Election Management System software.